EPI-USE-Labs/git-bundle/README.md

 bundle config local.some_gem_or_rails_engine /path/to/blog/git/repository
 ```

-This gem will make the following scenarios easier and quicker to work with:
+This gem will make the following scenarios easier and quicker:

-**1. Performing the same git command on all local overrides and the main application.**
+**1. Performing the same git command on all local overrides in addition to the main application.**

 Gitb will relay any command and arguments you pass it to all local override repositories in addition to the main
 repository.
-In other words a **gitb pull** will run a **git pull** in all repositories.
-This is what the output
+In other words a **gitb pull** will run a **git pull** in all repositories:
-will look like:
 ```
 === forum_engine (master)
 Already up-to-date.